 Crystal Clear Water

 The BioHaven walkway led us out to a large floating streambed, which was sending a huge stream of water, like a stream channel, out its far end.
 That circulation combined with all the surface area connected with the island and the aquatic vegetation is what accounts for the water clarity.
-So sunlight is able to drive its energy into and thru this water, and the surface area that beneficial microbes require is there in abundance, so they are able to do their thing, and cycle organic material back into the food web.
+Accordingly, sunlight is able to drive its energy into and throughout this clear water.
+Combine that with the abundant surface area that beneficial microbes require and violá.
+The microbes are able to do their thing, and cycle organic material back into the food web.
 Everything is being competed for too.
 Everything is being used.
 Nothing is stacking up.

-That’s what’s kicking off the food web, and then the other life forms step forward, literally the ladder of life, until ultimately we get to the level of human beings, probably harvesting and eating fish or bullfrogs, or even plants and their fruit growing on BioHavens.
+That’s what’s kicking off the food web, and then the other life forms step forward, literally the ladder of life, until ultimately we get to the level of human beings.
+This form is probably reached through harvesting and eating fish or bullfrogs, or even plants and their fruit growing on BioHavens.
 All of this is happening in a setting that used to be a monoculture of algae.
 Today’s beauty was yesterday’s mess.

-When I snorkel around BioHavens I’m constantly reminded that nature is on our side.
-What I mean by that is that when nature is allowed to perform, she outperforms our expectations.
+When I snorkel around BioHavens, I’m constantly reminded that nature is on our side.
+What I mean by that is that when we allow nature to perform, she outperforms our expectations.
 Here’s some examples:

-1. Within weeks of activating the circulation/aeration a BioHaven floating streambed provides, water clarity improves.
+Within weeks of activating the circulation/aeration a BioHaven floating streambed provides, water clarity improves.
 This in turn means sunlight reaches deeper, and with it added aeration at depth, which means critters that breathe air can live in deeper water, so they aren’t just happening in the top few feet of Fish Fry.
-Our underwater viewing window shows this clearly, as everything from snails to stickleback minnows operate at the stratification zone, and could originally only extend below it for short excursions after which they are forced to come up for a breath.
+Our underwater viewing window shows this clearly.
+Everything from snails to stickleback minnows operate at the stratification zone, and could originally only extend below it for short excursions after which the need for oxygen forced them to come back up.
 If you’re a snail of course, this is particularly problematic!
 That’s why a line of snails defines just where the stratification limits their ability to scour nutrients from the acrylic window of the viewing tank.

-2. A native form of freshwater sponge colonized BioHaven matrix, adding its filtering capability to the islands.
+A native form of freshwater sponge colonized BioHaven matrix, adding its filtering capability to the islands.
 That portion of the sponge extending out from island matrix is in turn grazed by the red ear sunfish.
-They in turn are occasionally caught and consumed by largemouth bass, or kids with fishing poles.
+Occasionally, largemouth bass, or kids with fishing poles, catch and consume these sunfish.
 The sponge seems to prefer colonizing the rigidified BioHavens designed for human access, and not the planted islands so much, where they in turn must compete with plant roots for the suspended particulates in any water.
 This competition spells water clarity.

-This is the key to beautiful water.
-This is how nature helps us…or not, if we don’t pay attention.
+This is the key to beautiful, clear water.
+This is how nature helps us…or doesn’t if we aren’t paying attention.
 Allow the food web.
 Partner with nature.